 Unlike the previous two types, the contract of inheritance must always take the form of a notarial deed.
 It cannot be drawn up and concluded at home.
 Unlike a will, it also cannot be used to decide on the entire estate, but only three quarters of it.
 A quarter must remain vacant.
 However, nothing prevents the testator from making a will for this part of the estate and thus bequeathing all the property.

 Although you have made a will, intestate succession can occur in certain circumstances.
-This is a situation where either the will is invalid for some reason, or you have not (knowingly or unknowingly) left the whole estate.
+This is a situation where either the will is invalid for some reason, or you have not (knowingly or unknowingly) disposed of the entire estate.
 However, this is not necessarily necessary.
 If you want to bequeath only your house and leave other things like your car, watch and money in your account to the probate process, that is your full right.

-Tip: Have you been contacted by a notary regarding the inheritance procedure, but instead of an acquired fortune you expect problems with debts?
+Have you been contacted by a notary regarding the inheritance procedure, but instead of the acquired assets you expect to inherit debts?
 We have described how to proceed in such a situation and whether it is best to refuse the inheritance altogether in our article.

-An intestate heir may be disinherited provided that at least one of the following legal grounds is present: the heir has not provided the necessary assistance to the deceased in his/her time of need, or he/she is not genuinely interested in the deceased.
-People who have been convicted of a crime indicative of their depraved character or who have led a permanently disorderly life need not receive an inheritance.
+An heir apparent may be disinherited provided that at least one of the statutory grounds is present.
+For example, in a situation where the heir has failed to provide the deceased with the necessary assistance in his/her time of need or has not shown genuine interest in the deceased.
+People who have been convicted of a crime indicative of their depraved character or who have led a permanently disorderly life do not have to receive an inheritance.
 In such a case, the unfortunate descendant may not see anything of your estate at all.

 Do you want to decide who inherits from you?
 To bequeath a specific part of your estate to a specific person?
 To be sure that your will is actually respected?
 We will write a will to suit your requirements.
 All within 5 days of ordering the service.